ISI-apex/hpsc-bsp/README.md

 ----------------

 To update the sources that the BSP build scripts use, you must modify the build recipes, located in `build-recipes/`.
+There are some helper scripts in `utils/` to automate upgrading dependencies.

-Some sources (ATF, linux, and u-boot for the HPPS) are managed by Yocto recipes.
+Some sources (ATF, linux, and u-boot for the HPPS) are managed by Yocto recipes, and are thus transitive dependencies.
 These recipes are found in the [meta-hpsc](https://github.com/ISI-apex/meta-hpsc) project and must be configured there.
-The `meta-hpsc` project revision is then configured locally in `build-config.sh` and fetched by the `build-hpsc-yocto.sh` script.
+The `meta-hpsc` project revision is then configured with a local recipe in `build-recipes/`, like other BSP dependencies.

-There are some helper scripts in `utils/` to automate upgrading dependencies.
+If you need to add new build recipes, read `build-recipes/ENV.sh` and walk through `build-recipe.sh`.
+See existing recipes for examples.

 BSP Build
 ---------